Existentially closed locally finite groups: Introduction

-To stress the generality in addition to the class $\bold K_{\text{lf}}$ of lf-groups we use $\bold K_{\text{olf}}$, the class of ordered locally finite groups (see \ref{z4}) for them the proof of the existence of a suitable $\gS$ is easier.
-Naturally for $\bold K_{\text{olf}}$ we certainly do not have a symmetric $\gS$.
+To stress the generality in addition to the class $\mathbf K_{\text{lf}}$ of lf-groups we use $\mathbf K_{\text{olf}}$, the class of ordered locally finite groups (see \ref{z4}); for them the proof of the existence of a suitable $\gS$ is easier.
+Naturally for $\mathbf K_{\text{olf}}$ we certainly do not have a symmetric $\gS$.

-In \S2 we show that $\gS$ as needed in \S1 exists, but not necessarily symmetric and define and investigate some specific schemes used later.
-In \S3 we find a fourth avenue which is more specific to the class of lf groups, we show that we can induce symmetry, i.e. define symmetric constructions even for non-symmetric $\gS$ hence get somewhat better results, in particular we construct reasonable closures.
+In \S2 we show that $\gS$ as needed in \S1 exists, but not necessarily symmetric and define and investigate some specific schemes used later; also we define and investigate $\NF$, a relative of free amalgamation.
+In \S3 we find a fourth avenue which is more specific to the class of lf groups.
+We show that we can induce symmetry, i.e. define symmetric constructions even for non-symmetric $\gS$ hence get somewhat better results, see \ref{a78}.
+In particular we construct reasonable closures.

-In \S4(A), we use amalgamation preserving commuting and so can get a new relative NF$^3$ of NF.
+In \S4(A), we show that we can find amalgamation preserving commuting and so can get a new relative NF$^3$ of NF.
 In \S4(B) we deal with some related schemes (of types).
 In \S4(C) we deal with types with infinitely many variables.